 In the summer of 1997 the conference featured three prestigious playwrights: Robert Anderson, A. R. Gurney, and Paula Vogel.
 Anderson, whose most famous plays include Tea and Sympathy and I Never Sang for My Father, was the recipient of the 1997 Edward Albee Last Frontier Playwright Award.
 Marshall W. Mason presented the Last Frontier Directing Award to Scott Elliott, winner of two Obies for Curtains and Ecstasy.
 Featured artists included Academy Award winning actresses Patricia Neal and Eva Marie Saint and producer-director Jeffrey Hayden.
 Saint and Hayden presented a reading of Willa Cather’s On the Divide.
 In addition, Ray Stricklyn brought back his internationally acclaimed performance as Tennessee Williams in Confessions of a Nightingale.
 Alaskan regional companies again added their talent: Eccentric Theatre Company presented productions of Gurney’s Sylvia and Albee’s A Delicate Balance and a reading of Anderson’s I Never Sang For My Father; Valley Performing Arts presented Gurney’s Later Life; and Perseverance Theatre staged a reading of Anderson’s The Last Act Is a Solo and Vogel’s How I Learned to Drive.
 The Play Lab grew from a one-day event in 1995 and 1996 to a three-day event in 1997 with readings of 37 new plays, including for the first time voices from outside of Alaska.
 The Day Maggie Blew Her Head Off by Amy Bridges-Williams received a $250 prize for the best play.

 The theme for the 1999 Edward Albee Theatre Conference was a forty-year retrospective of the new American Theatre, featuring ETC’s productions of The Zoo Story and another early Albee one-act, The American Dream.
 At the 1999 Conference Edward Albee presented the Last Frontier Playwright Award to Jack Gelber, who has won Obies for The Connection and The Kid.
 Receiving the Last Frontier Directing Award was actor, director, and theorist Joseph Chaikin, who has received six Obies, including the first Lifetime Achievement Obie Award.
 In 1963 he founded The Open Theatre, America’s premiere avant-garde experimental ensemble theatre.
 Joining Chaikin in this tribute to the Off-Broadway movement were playwright Jean-Claude Van Itallie and Ellen Stewart, founder of the renowned La Mama Experimental Theatre Club.
 In addition, the 1999 conference honored its first international recipient of the Last Frontier Lifetime Achievement Award, esteemed playwright Arnold Wesker of Great Britain.
-The 1999 conference was featured on the front page of The New York Times Arts and Leisure section on June 29, 1999.
+The 1999 Conference was featured on the front page of The New York Times Arts and Leisure section on June 29, 1999.
 New voices for the Play Lab panel included three-time Obie winner Ed Bullins, and chief theatre critic for The Village Voice, Michael Feingold.
 The Play Lab heard 57 new plays read, and five plays received $1000 each for the Yukon Pacific New Play Award.

 The recipient of the Edward Albee Last Frontier Playwright Award was one of our century’s most enduring writers, Horton Foote, author of Tender Mercies, The Trip to Bountiful, and the 1995 Pulitzer Prize winner, The Young Man from Atlantic.
 Director of Albee’s Three Tall Women, Lawrence Sacharow, received the Last Frontier Directing Award.
 Jean Stapleton and Joel Vig presented a reading of The Trip to Bountiful.
 Stapleton, Heard, Broadway diva Betty Buckley of Cats fame, and Marian Seldes, star of Albee’s Three Tall Women were all featured in evening tributes to Albee and Foote.
 Mel Gussow, author of the recent biography, Edward Albee: A Singular Journey, participated in discussions with Albee.
 James Houghton, the Artistic Director for the Signature Theatre Company, participated in a discussion of the work of both Albee and Foote, both of whom have had seasons at Signature devoted to their drama.
 Oscar winning actress Patricia Neal provided an evening event at which she discussed her life and career, and she performed Love Letters with Jerry Harper from Eccentric Theatre Company.
 The Play Lab presented readings of 64 new plays, a record number for this event.

 The Tenth Annual Last Frontier Theatre Conference honored the past recipients of the Edward Albee Last Frontier Playwright Award and the Last Frontier Directing Award.
-Featured artists included Edward Albee, August Wilson, John Guare, Jack Gelber, Joseph Chaikin, Lloyd Richards, Lawrence Sacharow, Albee biographer Mel Gussow, actor John Heard and Alaska’s own Molly Smith, now Artistic Director for Arena Stage in Washington D.C.
+Featured artists included Edward Albee, August Wilson, John Guare, Jack Gelber, Joseph Chaikin, Lloyd Richards, Lawrence Sacharow, Albee biographer Mel Gussow, Joel Vig, Patricia Neal, John Heard, and Alaska’s own Molly Smith, now Artistic Director for Arena Stage in Washington D.C.
 The days were filled with workshops, the Play Lab, the 10-Minute Play Development Workshop and luncheons.
 The Alaskan theatre companies provided readers for both the Play Lab and the Workshop.
 Evening performances included Paul Zindel’s Double Roast Chicken Theory of Love, Paul Sambol’s 2001 Play Lab and Audience Choice Award winning play Corky Bush, Dick Reichman’s 2001 Panelist Choice Award winning play Money, and Terrence McNally’s Master Class.
 An Evening with our Honored Playwrights was a historic, memorable night that included August Wilson, Jack Gelber and John Guare acting in staged readings of their plays and Edward Albee read from his play, Fragments.

 The eleventh year honored playwright Romulus Linney and director Emily Mann.
-Other featured artists including film actors Laura Linney, Chris Noth, Michael Learned, Patricia Neal, and Courtney B. Vance; playwrights Edward Albee, Terence McNalley, Timothy Mason, and Paula Vogel; and directors Lloyd Richards, Lawrence Sacharow, and David Esbjornson.
+Other featured artists including actors Laura Linney, Chris Noth, Michael Learned, Patricia Neal, Joel Vig, and Courtney B. Vance; playwrights Edward Albee, Terence McNalley, Timothy Mason, and Paula Vogel; and directors Lloyd Richards, Lawrence Sacharow, and David Esbjornson.
 It also marked the first time Dawson Moore served as Coordinator for the event.
 Evening productions included Linney’s Heathen Valley, Alaska Fairbanks Shakespeare’s Hamlet, UAA Theatre’s production of Aoise Stratford’s Somewhere In Between, a compilation of Edward Albee’s work called Albee’s Men, created by the late Glyn O’Malley, and Linney reading in his play Klonsky and Schwartz with Chris Noth.

 In the first year after the departure of the Conference’s founders, PWSCC President McDowell and Edward Albee, a new crew of featured artists was assembled, including playwrights Laura Shamas, Y York, Jon Klein, Gary Garrison, Elaine Romero, Aoise Stratford, John Yearly, and Kate Snodgrass.
 The awards were discontinued, as in the past they had been chosen by Albee and McDowell, and the Conference strengthened its emphasis on the work of participating Play Lab playwrights.
 Perseverance Theatre, Alaska’s only professional theatre company, returned and presented the docu-drama Columbinus.
 Other evening shows included Jill Bess’ The Mommy Dance, TBA Theatre’s Beyond the Veil: Plays from the Play Lab, New York actor Ronald Rand’s one-man show Clurman, and Blue Roses Theatre Company’s In Their Own Words, a fully staged evening featuring scenes from six of the featured playwrights.
 The Fringe Festival began its tradition of having a kick-off performance on the first Friday with Schatzie Schaefers’ The TiVo Tribe.
 The Play Lab and Short Play Lab were merged together, creating a more cohesive event.
 The Conference set a fundraising record.